Terra Cotta soldiers at Beijing Airport preview the trip to come.

 As we walk to Hong Kong Harbor we come across the busy bird market.

-Your sure to find something that you'll want to eat on this street.
+You are sure to find something that you'll want to eat on this street.

 Grandparent's Birthday Cake